andrechristikan/ack-nestjs-boilerplate-kafka/README.md

 Next development

-- [x] Import data form excel
-- [x] Version 2.
-New folder structure, new file upload decorator
-- [x] Reduce mixin usage
-- [x] Upload file multiple update
-- [x] File large upload into s3 for video and audio. using array of chunk
-- [x] Rename repo from `ack-nestjs-boilerplate-mongoose` to `ack-nestjs-mongoose`
-- [x] Message en,id
-- [x] Optimize code, remove unnecessary code
-- [x] Update Unit test
-- [x] Update E2E test
 - [ ] Update Documentation

 ## Example

-ack-nestjs-mongoose has advance example.
+ack-nestjs-mongoose-kafka has advance example.
 Feel free to check it by yourself.

 ## Documentation